WisconsinRobotics/WRover_Software_23-24/docs/setup_rover.md

 ### Setting Up mDNS/zeroconf

+This section does not work reliably in practice.
+Consider the time cost of setting this up/debugging, and don't fall for the sunk-cost fallacy.

 The software system uses mDNS/zeroconf to find the rover on the network.
 To allow for this, you'll need to install an mDNS service on the rover which responds to name resolution requests.
 Ubuntu should already ship with the Avahi daemon, a popular mDNS implementation, but if not, you can install it with: